peterkaczorowski/kicad-mac-builder/README.md

 `./ci/src/bootstrap.sh`

+Beyond the system dependencies, if you are compiling a redistributable and relocatable KiCad, you'll need to install [dyldstyle](https://gitlab.com/adamwwolf/dyldstyle).

 Usage
 =====
 To get up and running the absolute fastest, use `build.py`.
 It expects to be run from the directory it is in, like;